 Strengths of Duolingo

-• Daily Streaks and Leaderboards: Encourages consistent practice with friendly competition.
+- Daily Streaks and Leaderboards: Encourages consistent practice through social competition and habit-building mechanics.

 Limitations